Enforcing New York Court Orders

 The person in violation of the court order may be able to be held in contempt of court.
 In many cases, an attorney simply issuing a letter outlining the consequences that they’ll potentially face will be enough to persuade the person who is in violation to begin complying.

-At the Law Offices of Mary Katherine Brown, we have experience working with families who are dealing with issues of court order enforcement.
+We have experience working with families who are dealing with issues of court order enforcement.
 Don’t hesitate to reach out for a consultation to learn more about your legal options by calling (718) 878-6886.Posted in : Divorce ,